Peltoche/ical-rs/README.md

 ### LineReader

 This is a very low level parser.
-It only unfold the lines.
+It clean the empty lines and unfold them.

-Individual lines within vCard/ICal are delimited by the [RFC5322](http://tools.ietf.org/html/rfc5322) line break.
+It work for both the Vcard and Ical format.

 #### Example: